LION--Horror Short Movie Review

 Directed by Davide Melini, the horror short sheds light on the horrors experienced by children who live in abusive homes and who have their childhood stolen from them.

-After a stylized opening credits, we are quickly brought towards a house where all we hear are the sounds of a child being hit and her weak cries for help.
+After a stylized opening credits, we are quickly brought towards a house where all we hear are the sounds of a child being hit and his weak cries for help.

-When we finally enter the house, the violence is over, but the evidence of abuse is visible as bruises on the little girl’s face.
-Her pleas for help are barely a whisper, but they are supposedly heard by her guardian.
-The director expertly shows the little girl’s fascination for lions through posters and drawings, and even her stuffed toy that she hugs for comfort.
+When we finally enter the house, the violence is over, but the evidence of abuse is visible as bruises on the little child’s face.
+His pleas for help are barely a whisper, but they are supposedly heard by his guardian.
+The director expertly shows the child’s fascination for lions through posters and drawings, and even the stuffed toy that he hugs for comfort.

-She may have cried herself to sleep several nights, but on a snowy winter night, her protector has finally decided to intervene.
+The child may have cried himself to sleep several nights, but on a snowy winter night, his protector has finally decided to intervene.

 We see the father, drunk on several beers, and demanding more from a wife who has long learned to be a silent witness of abuse.
 She is always in the kitchen, away from her inebriated husband, and catering to his every demand.
 He wants more beer?
 Well, he shall have it just so he wouldn’t cause any more violence.